 See the sections in relation to contract law in respect of differences between contracts void and unenforceable as a matter of public policy and those specifically illegal.
 A contract may be void for public policy reasons in Ireland, but that does not mean Irish law is invoked if foreign elements apply and applicable foreign law is chosen instead.

 Enforcement may be refused if it would tend to injure the public interest in the way that the domestic rule is designed to prevent.
-In this case public policy is only invoked if the contract has a connection with the country concerned.
+In this case, public policy is only invoked if the contract has a connection with the country concerned.

 Special presumptions apply to contracts relating to property and the carriage of goods.
 To the extent that contracts relating to immovable property or the right to use it, it is presumed to be most closely connected to the country where the immovable property is situated.

-In the case of contracts for the carriage of goods, it is presumed connected to the country where the carrier has its principal place of business if that country is the place of loading or discharge or the principal place of business of the consignor.
+In the case of contracts for the carriage of goods, they are presumed connected to the country where the carrier has its principal place of business if that country is the place of loading or discharge or the principal place of business of the consignor.
 If the country in which the carrier has its principal place of business does not coincide with other connecting factors, then the presumption does not apply.